Transfer Learning for Contextual Multi-armed Bandits: Problem formulation

 and

-Equipped with these notations, we introduce the following margin assumption---widely used in classification \citep{mammen1999smooth,tsybakov2004optimal,audibert2007fast} and contextual bandits \citep{goldenshluger2009woodroofe,perchet2013multi}---to quantify the interplay between the reward gap and the covariate distribution in the target bandit $Q$.
+Equipped with these notations, we introduce the following margin assumption to quantify the interplay between the reward gap and the covariate distribution in the target bandit $Q$. \begin{assumption}[Margin] There exist constants $\alpha\geq0,C_{\alpha}>0$ such that the reward functions $\{f_{k}\}_{k=1}^{K}$ and marginal distribution $Q_{X}$ satisfy